DrHazemAli/image-studio/docs/legacy/getting-started.md

 **Last Updated**: September 8, 2025
 **Version**: 1.0.3

-Welcome to Azure GenAI Image Studio!
+Welcome to Azure GenAI AI Image Studio!
 This guide will help you get up and running quickly with our AI-powered image generation and editing platform.

 ## Table of Contents